pinnaculum/galacteek/galacteek/docs/manual/en/atom.rst

 (it will only work with feeds that are hosted on IPFS, for example from your profile's Atom feed).

-When you subscribe to a Atom feed on the dweb, by default the entries contained in the feed will automatically be pinned to your node.
+When you subscribe to an Atom feed on the dweb, by default the entries contained in the feed will automatically be pinned to your node.